-1 Revenues from the operation and maintenance of BOOM contracts have been reclassified from the Service to Rentals product line including \$11,717 previously disclosed during the first quarter of 2020.
-For the three and twelve months ended December 31, 2019, \$11,464 and \$43,594 have been reclassified.
-Please refer to Note 23 of the audited consolidated financial statements for further details.
+Revenues from the operation and maintenance of BOOM contracts have been reclassified from the Service to Energy Infrastructure product line including \$11,717 previously disclosed during the first quarter of 2020.
+For the twelve months ended December 31, 2019, \$43,594 have been reclassified.
+Please refer to Note 23 of the notes to the consolidated financial statements for further details.

-2 Net debt is defined as short- and long-term debt less cash and cash equivalents.
+Net debt is defined as short- and long-term debt less cash and cash equivalents.

-3 Based on a trailing four-quarter average.
+Based on a trailing four-quarter average.